pirate/gzint/README.md

 True
 ```

+## Theory:

+This library is not magic, I have not somehow figured out how to break the [pigeon-hole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle).
+It simply exploits the fact that most large numbers we work with in real life are not 100% random, and
+either contain repeating patterns (like lots of 0's) or can be represented symbolically by using
+scientific notation, factorial notation, [knuth's up-arrow notation](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation), etc..

+Do not bother trying to use this library if you're actually reading random data,
+it will only make your `int`s bigger.

+The alpha implementation works by compressing repeating patterns in the base-10 representation of `int`s,
+which works very well for large numbers with lots of 0's, or any of the same digit repeated.
+I'm working on
+adding other compression schemes, and automatically picking the one with the most memory savings (which may
+require adding threading to compress the int in several different ways concurrently).

+Another possible option is to try and compress all the `int`s used across an entire program, by storing some state
+every time a HugeInt is created, and seeing if patters exist globally that can be compressed together.

 ## Docs:

-`HugeInt` is a type which aids in storing very large, but compressable numbers in memory in python >= 3.5.
+`HugeInt` is a type which aids in storing very large, but **compressable numbers** in memory in python >= 3.5.
 It sacrifices CPU time during intialization and math operations, for fast comparisons and at-rest memory efficiency.

 `HugeInt` implements the `int` interface, you can almost always treat it like a normal python `int`.